Child Safety and Children

 Child Safety has responsibility for the assessment of reported situations where it is suspected that a child is at risk of physical, sexual or emotional abuse or neglect.
 Responsibility includes children under the age of 18 years.

-Child Protection can be contacted on 1300 737 639 at any time.
-Online notifications where you believe suspect or know a child may be at risk of abuse or neglect can also be made.
+Child Safety can be contacted on 1300 737 639 at any time.
+If you believe, suspect, or know a child may be at risk of abuse or neglect an online notification can also be made.

 The CYPFA requires certain groups of professionals to notify Child Protection of any child whom they have reason to believe has suffered, or is at risk of suffering maltreatment (see Mandatory Reporting).

 - the child has been, is being, or is likely to be, abused or neglected; or

 - any person with whom the child resides, or who has frequent contact with the child (whether the person is or is not a guardian of the child):